+The requirement may be met by completing a 3 or 4-credit experiential learning course, approved by the College of Social Science Committee on Curriculum and Academic Policy or its designee.
+A list of approved courses will be maintained by the College of Social Science.
 The College of Social Science considers the application of the knowledge, theories, and skills learned in the classroom to real-world situations to be a cornerstone of undergraduate education.
-The 3-credit minimum experiential learning requirement of the College is designed to ensure that each undergraduate major has the opportunity to enhance problem-solving and integrative reasoning skills through practice outside of the traditional classroom learning environment.
+The experiential learning requirement of the College is designed to ensure that each undergraduate major has the opportunity to enhance problem-solving and integrative reasoning skills through practice outside of the traditional classroom learning environment.
 Study abroad, study away, internships, service learning, honors theses, and undergraduate research will count toward the requirement.
-Students could complete the requirement in one course of 3 credits or could complete it in two or three courses of 1 or 2 credits.